ludwig-ai/ludwig-docs/docs/developer_guide/codebase_structure.md

 Hyperparameter optimization logic is implemented in the scripts in the `ludwig/hyperopt/` package.

-The `ludwig/utils/` package contains various utilities used by all other packages.
+The `ludwig/utils/` package contains various internal utilities used by ludwig python modules.

 Finally the `ludwig/contrib/` packages contains user contributed code that integrates with external libraries.